GayatriKodukula/TO-DO-GAME-java/README.md

 - Double-click any task to complete it
 - Add / Edit / Delete via toolbar buttons
 - Auto-saves on window close
+- In-game reward store with purchasable items
+- Inventory system for unlocked rewards and collectibles
+- Currency earning system tied to task completion

 ### UI Classes (in `src/todogame/ui/`)
 | File | Role |